The "Mexican Problem": Operation Wetback "Los Mojados"

 The United States has proven to go through eras of an increased need for immigrants and then a decreased need repeatedly depending on economic or social factors.
 They would often run hand in hand, but not all claims were always concretely founded, and some are riddled with bias or influenced significantly by the media.
 One consequential process that took place began with the "Wetbacks", (an offensive term used to describe the immigrants coming over the river to cross the border) impacted the way Mexican or Chicano citizens are viewed today.
 During the build up to this operation there had been an influx of more undocumented workers from Mexico even as the Bracero Program was becoming less convenient but still on the rise itself.

-The U.S. Border Patrol packed Mexican immigrants into trucks when transporting them to the border for deportation.

 People began coming over to work in increased numbers, which lead to more attention placed on what an undocumented worker was and how they were different from the Bracero.
 In 1955 an order called "Operation Wetback" was put in place to deport as many Mexican workers as possible that were not contracted.
 The news press at the time published many stories about a "wetback problem" as the economy was at a dipping point and there were many Mexican uncontracted laborers.
 There was a panic, and people began to worry about how to solucionize this issue.
 They did not want their jobs and admittedly there country to be taken over.
 Border Patrol was also worried about the press they were getting, that they were not completing their job well, so they came up with a plan to remove undocumented workers.